Western Stone

-The Western Stone is a monolithic stone ashlar block forming part of the lower level of the Western Wall in Jerusalem.
+The Western Stone is a monolithic ashlar (worked stone block) forming part of the lower level of the Western Wall in Jerusalem.
 This largest stone in the Western Wall is visible within the Western Wall Tunnel.
 It is one of the largest building blocks in the world.

 Dimensions

 Exposed face

 The stone's exposed face can be freely measured and is 13.55 m long and 3.3 m high, but its width, or depth, is hidden within the wall.